Curriculum and Programs

 "Antibiotics & You"

 This award-winning, 45-minute interactive program is designed for consumers of all ages to help them better understand antibiotics, antibiotic resistance, and how to use these lifesaving medicines appropriately.
-The presentation is directed toward students in grades 3 - 6.
+The presentation is directed toward elementary and middle school students.
 However, it can be used for any audience.
 Content includes:

 - The differences between bacteria and viruses